This program was formerly named Emergency Medical Technician.

 - Once the program is full, applicants will be waitlisted based on their HOAE score.

 - Successful candidates must sign a practicum agreement contract prior to final acceptance.
+This includes acknowledging you may be placed at any of our practicum sites to complete the practicum components.

 Step 5: Log in to mySAIT.ca to check your admission status.
 If eligible, your status will indicate that you're "in selection."